 After that, low-water plants should do fine with little or no water.
 Some species are completely drought-adapted and giving them any summer heightens their risk of disease.
 Oaks need no summer water; they’re susceptible to a fungus that grows only when warm and wet.
 So, in natural conditions, that fungus isn’t a threat; it becomes an issue only when people water under oaks during summer.
-Some low-water and drought-adapted plants are fine, and might even look better, if they get a bit of summer water monthly.
+Some low-water and drought-adapted plants are fine, and might even look better, if they get a deep soak of summer water monthly.
 Be sure to water before a period of hot weather rather than during it.
 Imagine what might happen to a parched plant if its roots reached hot water!

 Wetland and riparian plants will need regular water through every summer, and most coastal species will need watering once or twice every two weeks during our hotter, inland summers.
 Remember, Calscape is good source of information about water needs of species, and which plants are particularly sensitive to summer water.